aliakakis/react-starter/README.md

 near future.

 # Setup
-- First run "npm install" for all the necessary packages to install.
-Please note that I am using the latest version of node for the testing modules to function properly.
+- First run "npm install" and "bower install" for all the necessary packages to install.
+Please note that I am using the latest version of node v.5.2.0 for the testing modules to function properly.
 - Gulpfile.js has many build options but three are the most important.
 "01_run_default_production" should be executed when you are ready to deploy to a production server while the "_development" is as the wording says for dev only.
 Actually both are doing the same thing but the production one also minifies everything.